tasmota/docs/docs/Compile-your-build.md

 - Adding or removing features.
 This is essentially supported only on the base **tasmota** (or **tasmota32** for ESP32).
 Other variants have been fine tuned and trying to add/remove features to them is most likely to fail and Tasmota development team will provide no support.
 The typical failure is trying to add sensors to `tasmota-display`or adding displays to `tasmota-sensors`.
 The proper way is to add both sensors and displays to `tasmota`.

 !!!
-Failure "Do not try to add or remove features to a variant, only to tasmota/tasmota32"
+Failure "Do not try to add or remove features to a variant, only to tasmota or tasmota32"

 ### General customization principle
 Create a new file in `/tasmota` folder called `user_config_override.h`.
 You can copy the sample file `user_config_override_sample.h` that is already there and which include some sample definition for coding your own Wifi SSID and pasword inside the Tasmota firmware.